School: Notre Dame Seminary

 In a nutshell, what is your vocation story?
 How did you feel called to the priesthood?

 Having grown up in a very Catholic environment, I had thought about the priesthood as a kid.
 I did not seriously consider it until a retreat my freshmen year at Georgia Tech, although I quickly put those thoughts behind me.
 After coming back from a study abroad after my sophomore year which was a low point in my faith, I started praying a daily rosary and attending daily Mass.
 I encountered a priest at a Focus conference who called me out on my discernment and God worked in my prayer to reaffirm my vocation.
-From there, I
+From there, I listened to the call and began the application process towards the end of the year, entering seminary the fall after I graduated from Georgia Tech.

 What do you look forward to about being a priest?